High-dimensional Newey-Powell Test Via Approximate Message Passing: Heteroscedastic linear regression

-The proposed heteroscedasticity test is constructed based on the estimator of the parameter vector $\beta$ in the linear model in \eqref{eq: hetero linear model} by minimizing expectile loss functions in \eqref{eq: expectile loss}.
-We consider the $\ell_1$-regularized expectile estimator defined as follows
+The proposed heteroscedasticity test is constructed based on the estimator of the parameter vector $\beta$ via minimizing the empirical expectile loss function.
+Specifically, we consider the $\ell_1$-regularized expectile estimator defined as follows

 where $\|\cdot\|_1$ denotes the $\ell_1$-norm and $\lambda$ denotes the tuning parameter.
 Due to technical restrictions of the AMP algorithm (see Section~\ref{sec: AMP algorithm}), we do not jointly optimize the intercept term $u_\tau$ and the slope vector $\beta$.
 Instead, we treat the term $u_\tau$ as a parameter of the expectile loss function.
+Recentering $Y$ by the intercept $u_\tau$ is important to guarantee the following AMP analysis when considering robust loss functions.
+In our simplest homoscedastic error case, plugging in $u_\tau$ reduces the conditional $\tau$-mean in \eqref{eq: conditional expectile of Y given X} to only $X\beta_\tau$.
+This intercept term is only ignorable when we address the conditional mean of $Y$ given X by the Assumption~\ref{cond:error}, the zero mean of $\varepsilon$.
 In homoscedastic settings, the error expectile $u_\tau$ can be estimated by solving

 where $r_i = Y_i - \widehat\beta_\tau X_i$'s are obtained using an initial estimator $\widehat\beta$ such as the regularized least-squares estimators, the regularized Huber estimator, etc. However, estimating $u_\tau$ becomes challenging under heteroscedasticity since solving \eqref{eq: u_tau estimate} estimates the $\tau$'s expectile of $\sigma(X\gamma_0) \varepsilon$ instead of $\varepsilon$.
 We observe that $u_\tau$ is reflected in the intercept term of $\gamma_0u_\tau$ in the composition $\beta_\tau = \beta_0 + \gamma_0 u_\tau$.
 Since the COupled Sparse Asymmetric LEast Squares (COSALES) \citep{gu2016high} estimates $\beta_0$ and $\gamma_0 u_\tau$ simultaneously for any $\tau \in (0, 1), \tau \neq 1/2$, we use the intercept estimator of $\gamma_0 u_\tau$ from the COSALES as a surrogate for the true $u_\tau$ in \eqref{eq:u_tau definition}.
-Further, to evaluate the estimation error of $u_\tau$ on the test, we compared the numerical results using the true and estimated $u_\tau$ in Section~\ref{ssec: simulation}.
-We observe that using the estimated $u_\tau$ from the COSALES does not affect the test results.
+Further, to evaluate the estimation error of $u_\tau$ on the test, we compared the numerical results using the true and estimated $u_\tau$.
+We observe that using the estimated $u_\tau$ from the COSALES does not affect the test results. \tcr{We also investigated the performance of the test when plugging in \eqref{eq: u_tau estimate} under the null; see Table~5.} The numerical performance appears similar.